Anger comes in many forms. Sometimes, you might be quick to lose your temper. Or perhaps you like to hold a grudge.

 Chronic resentment is a defensive mechanism for your ego or sense of self.
 If you are not true to yourself, and in today’s society, we are often pushed to conform, your level of resentment may arise.
-Truth, reason and information accuracy is then less valuable, and your thinking becomes distorted.
+Truth, reason and information accuracy are less valuable, and your thinking becomes distorted.

 Expressing your anger can help deliver you from activities such as self-harm.
 Our treatment effectively involves training your brain to reset itself each time it tries to veer from the pathway you have directed it to.

 Before this training begins, it is good to understand what happens in your body when your anger builds and becomes a chronic issue.
-Before feeling angry, you might experience disappointment or rejection, you may feel judged, be fearful or frustrated.
+Before feeling angry, you might experience disappointment or rejection; you may feel judged, fearful or frustrated.
 Any of these experiences can lead to anger.

 Your brain on anger.

 - Anger causes activation of your amygdala even before you become aware of your feelings.

 - The amygdala sends a message to your hypothalamus, which sends its own signal to the pituitary gland.

 - The pituitary gland releases two hormones.
 The first is a corticotropin-releasing hormone.
 The second is an adrenocorticotropic hormone.
 This hormone activates your adrenal glands, found just above your kidneys.